open5e/open5e/source/monsters/tome-of-beasts/S/prismatic-beetle-swarm.rst

 the beetles in the swarm scatter and tint light in a dazzling exhibition of colors.
-In bright light, a creature within 30 feet that looks at the prismatic beetle swarm must make a successful DC 13 Wisdom saving throw or be blinded until the end of its next turn.
-If the saving throw fails by 5 or more, the target is also knocked unconscious.
+In bright light, a creature within 30 feet that looks at the prismatic beetle swarm must make a successful DC 13 Wisdom saving throw or be :ref:`srd:blinded` until the end of its next turn.
+If the saving throw fails by 5 or more, the target is also knocked :ref:`srd:unconscious`.
 Unless it’s surprised, a creature can avoid the saving throw by choosing to avert its eyes at the start of its turn.
 A creature that averts its eyes can’t see the swarm until the start of its next turn, when it